kkkamatchi/kk-dell-assignment/README.md

 KKKamatchi Dell Assignment

-Greetings
+Greetings,

-This assignment has been developed for the pre-interview assignment
+This task has been produced for the pre-interview task for the job role of DevOps

-Webdevelopment tool used JavaScript index.html (JavaScript)
+Webdevelopment tool used JavaScript
+	index.html (JavaScript)

 	This will connect to the https://api.data.gov.sg/v1/environment/rainfall via API to fetch the Singapore's Rainfall information
-Parameters passed DateTime and Date upon fetching the information it will filter for the specific location and display the info on the HTML format
+	Parameters passed DateTime and Date
+	Upon fetching the information it will filter for the specific location and display the info on the HTML format

 Docker (Container Service)
 	dockerfile

-This will download the latest image of nginx from docker hub the index.html file is copied to the image port 80 and 8080 is exposed for accessing the site
+	This will download the latest image of nginx from docker hub the index.html file is copied to the image Port 80 and 8080 is exposed for accessing the site

-you can download this dockerfile and index.html to local machine and run the following command to build the image

-	docker build . -t <image name>
+	You can download this dockerfile and index.html to local machine and run the following command to build the image docker build . -t <image name>
 		docker run -p 8080:80 <image name> --name <containter name>

 	You can now access the site by http://127.0.0.1:80/index.html

 	Upload the image to DockerHub
 		docker image push <image name>

 MiniKube (Kubernetes Desktop Edition)
 	You will need a working instance of MiniKube